Jordan-Boulton1/woof-wash-grooming/README.md

 ### GitHub Issues

-[GitHub Issues](https://github.com/Jordan-Boulton1/woof-wash-grooming/issues) served as an another Agile tool.
+[GitHub Issues](https://github.com/Jordan-Boulton1/woof-wash-grooming/issues) served as another Agile tool.
 There, I used my own **User Story Template** to manage user stories.

 It also helped with milestone iterations on a weekly basis.